 Where the Armenian-speaking people originated has not been established yet.
 Many linguistic historians think that they, together with the Phrygians came from the Balkans and entered Anatolia around the latter part of the 2nd millennium BCE.
-The Armenian settled near Lake Van (present day Turkey) that was part of Urartu.
+The Armenian settled near Lake Van (present-day Turkey) which was part of Urartu.

 It was invaded by the Assyrians in the 8th century BCE, and the Armenians had control of the area before the coming of the Medes.
 During the reign of the Achaemenid Empire, the area became the governing region of Persia.
 The Persian language in turn has a very strong impact on the Armenian language, which caused many scholars to think that Armenian was part of the Iranian group.

-The Tocharian-speaking people resided in Western China’s Taklamakan Desert but their history is unknown.
+The Tocharian-speaking people resided in Western China’s Taklamakan Desert, but their history is unknown.
 Popular Buddhist works that were translations of Tocharian texts were the only evidence of their existence.
 The translated works were from the 6th to 8th centuries CE although none of them described the Tocharians.
-Two different languages, called Tocharian A and Tocharian B were discovered.
-Remnants of Tocharian A were found in places where evidence of Tocharian B texts were also found, suggesting that Tocharian A became extinct and only kept alive for poetic or religious purposes while Tocharian B was still used as an administrative language.
+They discovered two different languages, Tocharian A and Tocharian B. Historians found remnants of Tocharian A in places where evidence of Tocharian B texts was also found.
+This suggests that Tocharian A went extinct and was only kept alive for poetic or religious purposes while Tocharian B was still used as an administrative language.

 The weaving patterns and style of the clothes of well-preserved mummies found in the Taklamakan Desert were similar to the cloths woven by Central Europe’s Hallstatt culture.
 Genetic and physical analyses showed resemblances of the mummies with people living in Western Eurasia.

-This branch of Indo European language family no longer exists.
+This branch of the Indo-European language family no longer exists.

 The Balto-Slavic branch has Baltic and Slavic for its sub-branches.
 In the late Bronze Age, the Balts occupied areas surrounding Western Poland up to the Ural Mountains and later had settlements in some areas near the Baltic Sea.
 The Balts located in the northern part of their territory had contact with the Finnic tribes.
-The language of the Finnic tribes was not included in the Indo European language family but they borrowed a number of words from the Baltic language.
+The language of the Finnic tribes wasn’t part of the Indo-European language family.
+But they borrowed a number of words from the Baltic language.
 However, the Balts’ territory was considerably reduced by the migrations of Slavic and Gothic tribes.

 On the other hand, the Slavs were residing close to the Western Polish borders to the Dnieper River leading to Belarus.
 They increased their territory in the 6th century CE through the Balkans and Greece.
 Some of them moved further east close to the Iranian territory resulting in the Slavs borrowing many words into their own lexicon.
 When they went westward and encountered the Germanic tribes, they again borrowed heavily from them.

-Among the branches of the Indo European language family that has a written form is Albanian.
+Among the branches of the Indo-European language family that has a written form is Albanian.
 The exact origin is still subject to speculation.
-One group thinks that Albanian came from Illyrian but since information about it is scare, things cannot be confirmed or denied.
+One group thinks that Albanian comes from Illyrian.
+But since information about it is scarce, there is no solid proof.
 Another group believes Albanian is from Thracian, which is already extinct.

-Modern Albanian is the official language in Albania and in other parts of the former Yugoslavia and in small parts of the Republic of Morocco, Greece and Southern Italy.
+Modern Albanian is the official language in Albania in other parts of the former Yugoslavia and in small parts of the Republic of Morocco, Greece, and Southern Italy.